 |Saskatchewan||Financial and Consumer Affairs Authority of Saskatchewan (FCAA)|

 Another aspect to keep in mind is that the loan the broker is pushing may work out better for the broker than you, whether that is because of a higher commission rate or a higher fee that it charges you.
-These possibilities are something to keep in mind when deciding whether or not you want to go with a car loan broker.
+Don’t feel pressured to sign on to any option.
+Instead, carefully consider which option makes sense for you.

 There are a few easy steps to completing an application with a car loan broker.